asaft29/AOC/README.md

 cd adventofcode

-cd 2024
+cd aoc-2024

-# Run the solution for the desired day
+# Run the solution for the desired day ( you can run the command from any folder inside the project)
 cargo run --bin day_xx

 ```
 ---